+NOTE: To accomplish this, earlier versions of the driver shim use the coperation-data element.

-NOTE: Earlier versions of the driver shim uses the <operation-data> element to achieve this purpose.
-The driver shim still supports this for backward compatibility.
-However, use of the <operation-data> element for this purpose will be depreciated in future releases.
+Although the recent versions of the driver shim still support this element for backward compatibility, use of this element for this purpose will be depreciated in future.
+NetIQ recommends that you use the <driver-operation-data> element.

-To see how the <driver-operation-data> element works, see Section 5.5, "Managing Driver Operation Data," on page 31.
+To see how the <driver-operation-data> element works, see Section 5.5, "Managing Driver Operation Data," on page 33.